Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A popular review category these days for “vlogging” cameras and accessories.
 But we also find a lot of people who are interested in cameras or video, but also want to know, “What does vlog mean?
 Does it matter?
 Should I get ready for one?”
+Do I need a camera like the Canon Vixia HF R800?

 So we thought we should take a minute and discuss what a vlog actually is, why so many people care, and if you need to worry about it when shopping for a new camera device.

 It’s really that simple – vlog stands for “video blog.”
-A blog, of course, is a type of online journal that’s made to viewed by the public.
+A blog, of course, is a type of online journal that’s made to be viewed by the public.
 Most businesses with a significant online presence have blogs to post updates about their products, and it’s the easiest way for an individual to start publishing things online.

 The video version, then, is a blog that primarily uses video as its main source of content.
 Visit a vlog site, and instead of seeing posts made out of text and pictures, you will mostly see posts that are videos.